 Another one that was a big hit with the kiddo even though it’s not a storybook.
 She’s constantly trying to crack jokes for a crowd so I bought this one for her to sharpen her skills.
 She’s a real gem at a party thanks to Silly Jokes for Silly Kids.
 This is one that was free with my Kindle Unlimited subscription, click here to grab a free trial.

 I’ve always enjoyed watching munchkin and her grandpa’s loving relationship so this book was extra special when she was a tiny little munchkin.
 It gave her lots of ideas in a cute and funny way that wasn’t too cliche.
 I definitely recommend How to Babysit a Grandpa or the grandma version.

 Related: Happy Birthday Wishes for Papa – How to Send Heartfelt Wishes to Dad

 Books for 7-10-Year-Olds

 Only munchkin could tell you what was so funny about this book because she read this one to herself in parts at bedtime.
-She loved it so much we ended up getting a couple others in the My Fox Ate My… series of books.
+She loved it so much that we ended up getting a couple of others in the My Fox Ate My… series of books.
 I’m happy that this whole series is also included in a Kindle Unlimited subscription.
 It was a joy to hear her cracking up with laughter reading a book with very few pictures.

 Of course, all the reviews said this book was good for young boys.
 I grabbed it up because my little girl is in karate class and has always wanted to be a ninja so I thought this book would give her an inside sneak peak.
 She loved it, it cracked her up and also helped her to maneuver situations of bullying at school.
 Gender norms be damned, I definitely recommend Diary of a 6th Grade Ninja.